DanielBakovic/license-manager-for-woocommerce/readme.txt

 #### API

 The plugin also offers additional endpoints for manipulating licenses and generator resources.
 These routes are authorized via API keys (generated through the plugin settings) and accessed via the WordPress API.
-Here you can [download the Postman collection](https://www.bebic.at/assets/lmfwc.postman_collection.json) (v2.1) for these new routes.
-An extensive [API documentation](https://www.bebic.at/license-manager-for-woocommerce/apidocs) is also available on the plugin homepage.
+An extensive [API documentation](https://documenter.getpostman.com/view/6103231/S1ETQGZ1) is also available.

 #### Support